ZialeHub/reqt/README.md

 - [Sort](sort::Sort)
 - [Range](range::Range)

-Each rules can be override on a specific request if needed later.
+Each rule can be overridden for a specific request if needed later.

 # Authorization